secretstartups/handbook/content/teamops/everyone-contributes.md

 ## Well-managed meetings

 Even though TeamOps teams prioritize asynchronous workflows, it still treats synchronous discussions as a critical element of organizational operations.
-[Well-managed meetings]((/handbook/communication/#meetings)) maximize the efficiency and productivity that shared time permits, so meetings shouldn't just be gatherings of people for a conversation.
+[Well-managed meetings](/handbook/communication/#meetings) maximize the efficiency and productivity that shared time permits, so meetings shouldn't just be gatherings of people for a conversation.
 They should be a resource for decisions and tasks that are best made with immediate feedback and collaboration from multiple people.
-This means that any conversations that _could_ be facilitated asynchronously _should_ be, including unidirectional presentations, company announcements, results reporting, or brainstorming.
+This means that any conversations that _could_ be facilitated asynchronously _should_ be, including unidirectional presentations, company announcements, results reporting, and brainstorming.

-Documenting paramaters for meeting management and participation help maximize the investment of time for all participants, and prevent meeting fatigue throughout the company.
+Documenting parameters for meeting management and participation help maximize the investment of time for all participants, and prevent meeting fatigue throughout the company.
 These guidelines could include rituals such as 25- or 50-minute ["speedy meetings"](https://about.gitlab.com/handbook/communication/#meetings), [mandatory agendas](https://about.gitlab.com/company/culture/all-remote/meetings/#4-all-meetings-must-have-an-agenda), or thorough [note taking in a live doc](https://about.gitlab.com/company/culture/all-remote/live-doc-meetings/).

 When working with [external teams](https://about.gitlab.com/company/culture/all-remote/asynchronous/#working-async-outside-of-your-company), follow our three main points to foster communication and education regarding our [shared values](/teamops/shared-reality/#shared-values).